Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog

+#### v1.1.4
+-When creating a custom notification, it uses the default notification sound.
+-Added Documentation for the new method added in v1.1.4-beta

 #### v1.1.4-beta (Might be unstable)
 -Added new method for checking if a file exists with only part of the name given.